blue art sculpture

 Nick Latimer, Partner, Private Clients

-As set out in our article ‘Entrepreneurs’Relief cut to £1 million’, the March 2020 Budget saw the lifetime limit for Entrepreneurs’ Relief (ER) immediately reduced from £10 million to £1 million.
-This relief is available to individuals disposing of a business or shares in their personal trading company.
-Where available, ER reduces the rate of Capital Gains Tax (CGT) from 20% to 10%.
+The March 2020 Budget saw the lifetime limit for Entrepreneurs’ Relief (ER) immediately reduced from £10 million to £1 million and it has stayed at that level ever since, although the relief is now referred to as “Business Asset Disposal Relief” (BADR).
+BADR is available to individuals disposing of a business or shares in their personal trading company.

-How does IR differ from ER?
+How does IR differ from BADR?

-The criteria for eligibility for ER and IR share many similarities but IR is aimed at incentivising external investment.
+The criteria for eligibility for BADR and IR share many similarities but IR is aimed at incentivising external investment.
 This means it is not usually available to employees and directors, however it may be available to directors who are not remunerated.

 In terms of the shares themselves, they must be ordinary shares issued in exchange for cash on or after 17 March 2016.
-There is a minimum holding period of three years before the relief becomes available, unlike the two years required for ER.
+There is a minimum holding period of three years before the relief becomes available, unlike the two years required for BADR.

-During the period of ownership, the subscriber should not be an employee or an officer of the company, subject to two exceptions.
+During the period of ownership, the subscriber should not be an employee or an officer of the company, subject to two exceptions:

 • After a period of at least 180 days from subscription, the individual becomes an employee of the company where there was no reasonable prospect of them becoming an employee at the point of subscription.